 Advantages of Doing Business with an Employee-Owned Company

-This month, we’ve enjoyed sharing about what an Employee Stock Ownership Plan (ESOP) is and the advantages of working for an ESOP, but why would you want to do business with an ESOP organization?
+During the month of October, we’ve enjoyed sharing about what an Employee Stock Ownership Plan (ESOP) is and the advantages of working for an ESOP, but why would you want to do business with an ESOP organization?

 The simple matter of fact is ESOP employees take ownership of their work.
 ESOP business practices provide their employees with a more promising financial retirement plan based on the success of the company.
-This means employees have a personal stake in the business because they can gain shares in their business.
+This means employees have a personal stake in the business because they gain shares in their business.

 Higher Quality Work

 This unique opportunity allows ESOP employees to have ownership in their work which results in a highly engaged staff plugged into improving their personal efficiencies and responsiveness within every role of that company.